 In this article, we’ll reveal the best credit cards for building credit, followed by an explanation of how this strategy works.

 If you want to get a credit card with no credit, you can’t go straight for the best rewards cards with all the bells and whistles.
 For a while, you’ll need to stick to cards designed just for you — for people with limited credit.
 Here are three great choices.

 Don’t get scared away by the name — you can get this rewards credit card whether or not you’re a student.
 With no annual fee and a simple cash back rewards program, this is one of our favorite credit cards to build credit.
-Most importantly, it offers a direct route toward a higher credit line, which could increase your “available credit” and may therefore improve your scores.
+Most importantly, you’ll likely be considered for a higher credit line if you use the card responsibly, which could increase your “available credit” and may therefore improve your scores.

 While this card doesn’t offer any rewards, we’re including it because it’s from a reputable issuer, has no annual fee, and comes with an easy pathway toward a higher credit line.